filecoin-project/lotus-infra/Upgrade_Lotus_Binaries.md

 ## Summary

-This runbook is intented for maintainers of the Lotus-Infra repo, and provides instructions on how to swap binaries across the calib/butterfly network with ones built from a given commit sha.
+This runbook is intented for maintainers of the Lotus-Infra repo, and provides instructions on how to swap binaries across the butterfly network with ones built from a given commit sha.

 ## General Information